 At equilibrium the relative humidity of the air in the chamber is measured.
 The relation of this reading to pure water is the water activity measurement expressed as the term aw.
-The range of water activity is from zero (no free water) to 1.0 (pure water)
+The range of water activity is from zero to 1.0 aw.

 Fresh meat 0.98.
 Salami 0.83

 Cheese 0.97 Dried fruit 0.88 Preserves 0.88 Honey 0.75 Pasta 0.50

 Here are some of the water activity levels that start to become dangerous.

 Minimum Aw Values for Growth of Microorganism Groups in Food

 Most spoilage bacteria 0.90.
 Halophilic bacteria 0.75.
 Most spoilage yeasts 0.88 Xerophilic moulds 0.61.
 Most spoilage moulds 0.80 Osmophilic yeasts 0.61